openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Again, if a model has more than one input or needs both input and output layouts specified, each layout needs to be given a name.

-For example, if for the mentioned earlier `Yolo v3 Tiny` model we want to provide data in `NHWC` layout:
+For example, to provide data in the `NHWC` layout for the `Yolo v3 Tiny` model mentioned earlier:

 ```
 mo --input_model yolov3-tiny.onnx --source_layout "input_1(nchw),image_shape(n?)" --target_layout "input_1(nhwc)"